 Presentation of Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji and Download Link

-This page offers a general presentation of Marc-André Roberge’s book Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji and gives a download link for the complete PDF file, free of charge.
+This page offers a general presentation of Marc-André Roberge’s book Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji and gives a link to download, free of charge, the complete PDF file.

 Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji is the long-awaited biography of the English composer-pianist and critic by the musicologist Marc-André Roberge, author of the Sorabji Resource Site (inaugurated in August 2010).
 It was finally made available on the very day of the composer’s 121st anniversary (14 August 2013) in the form of a fully searchable PDF file that can be downloaded at no cost and read on screen or printed and bound for easier reading.
 It is regularly updated to fix problems and take into account new findings.

 Bookmarks: Whereas the text file comes with a detailed index of names and subjects, the PDF file has bookmarks for each entry of the table of contents to enable quick navigation.
 The internal links make it possible to alternate between the reference to a musical example and the example itself, and between the section where a work is discussed and the catalogue entry.